w0826103/WEB315_Summer23_ThemePunjabiCulture/README.md

 1. Creating Branch of existing Assignment 01 committing changes

-2. 2.
-Adding 2 new property Integer and String
+2. Adding 2 new property Integer and String committing changes

-committing changes
+3. Updated all the properties in all the CRUD pages.
+Committing changes